kiloguy/Terminal-Video-Player/README.md

 	$ term-player <option> [FileName]
         Available options:
-                -256        using 256(8bits) colors display (normal terminal emulators under X usually support this) -8          using 8 colors(or 16 colors if supported) display(use forLinxu tty console, or some ssh software that doesn't have 256 colors)
+                -256        using 256(8bits) colors display (normal terminal emulators under X usually support this) -8          using 8 colors(or 16 colors if supported) display(use for Linux tty console, or some ssh software that doesn't have 256 colors)
 **If you close the program or terminate it in weired way(like Ctrl-C), please clear the data manually by:**

 	$ make clean